Healthy sleep for your baby and child

 Every child is different.
 Some sleep a lot and others much less.
 This chart is a general guide to the amount of sleep children need over a 24-hour period, including nighttime sleep and daytime naps.

 Babies, just like adults, need the right cues to learn when it is time to sleep.
-For example, if you always put your baby in her crib to sleep she will learn that this is the place where she sleeps.
-Even if this doesn’t work right away, over time your baby will come to understand.
+For example, if you always put your baby in her crib to sleep, she will learn that this is the place where she sleeps.
+This may not work right away, but over time, your baby will come to understand.